22 times the world was on the verge of the third world: the mistakes that almost led to the Apocalypse

-Modern computer technologies have stepped very far, but at the same time, the capabilities of attackers have expanded - the threat from hackers, viruses and bots that can infiltrate defense systems and start a nuclear war is growing.
+Modern computer technologies have stepped very far, but at the same time, the capabilities of attackers have expanded - the threat from hackers, viruses and bots capable of infiltrating defense systems and starting a nuclear war is growing.

 “We believe the chances of a false positive increase as the threat of cyberattacks grows,” says Collina.

 For example, a system can be misled into thinking that a nuclear missile is approaching.
 Then the president of the country has no choice but to give the order to retaliate.